mike-north/ember-api-actions/README.md

 PUT    /fruits/123/ripen
 ```

-This is not immediately intuitive with ember-data.
+This is not immediately intuitive with ember-data, and these kinds of API endpoints can be found [in widely-used RESTful APIs](https://developer.github.com/v3/gists/#star-a-gist).
 This library aims to make it easy.

 ## Use